ondat/documentation/docs/reference/telemetry.md

 Ondat will perform a "latest version check" using a DNS query in order to inform administrators that a new version is available.
-Ondat will also send anonymized node ids, cluster ID and Ondat version information to Ondat using a DNS query.
+Ondat will also send anonymized node IDs, cluster ID and Ondat version information to Ondat using a DNS query.
 The information that we send in the query is encoded as well as being anonymized.
 This query allows us to inform Cluster admins when Ondat upgrades are available in the Ondat GUI and in the logs.